 The Company recognizes that the Company’s directors (“Directors”), officers and other employees will invest in and hold securities of the Company and encourages them to do so as a long-term investment.
 However, in order to insulate the Company and such persons from sanctions for insider trading, as well as to prevent any appearance of improper conduct by any such persons, the Company has adopted an Insider Trading policy.

-This Code of Business Conduct and Ethics covers a wide range of business practices and procedures.
-It does not cover every issue that may arise, but it sets out basic principles to guide all employees of the Company.
-All of our employees must conduct themselves accordingly and seek to avoid even the appearance of improper behavior.
-The Code should also be provided to and followed by the Company’s agents and representatives, including consultants.
+This Code of Business Conduct and Ethics (“Code”) covers a wide range of business practices and procedures.
+It does not cover every issue that may arise, but it sets out basic principles to guide all employees, executive officers and directors and certain agents and representatives, including consultants (collectively, “Covered Persons”), of Agree Realty Corporation (the “Company”).
+All Covered Persons must conduct themselves accordingly and seek to avoid even the appearance of improper behavior.

 These corporate governance guidelines, which are guidelines rather than rules, describe the core principles for the governance of Agree Realty Corporation (the “Company”).
 Detailed statements governing the legal relationship of the Board of Directors (the “Board”) to our stockholders and management and the functions of the Board and its committees are set forth in the Company’s articles of incorporation and bylaws, charters of the committees established by the Board, and more detailed guidelines, policies or procedures adopted by the Board from time to time.

 Agree Realty is committed to respecting human rights in accordance with the UN Guiding Principles on Business and Human Rights for employees.
 We believe that all persons are entitled to be treated with dignity and respect.
 Our Human Rights Policy is in conjunction with our Employee Handbook, the Code of Business Conduct and Ethics, and all relevant policies and procedures.
 These policies drive engagement with key stakeholders, clients, colleagues, suppliers, and investors.